willisplummer/newest-york/src/pages/articles/2018-05-28-bodies-of-work-with-etc.md

 ---
 templateKey: article
-issue: Fork It
+issue: This Is A Test
 author: Newest York
-title: Bodies of Work With Etc
+title: Bodies of Work Test Post
 subtitle: The feature continues
 order: '2'
 galleryImages: